sr99622/avio/README.md

 avio
 ====

+Full documentation is available at [Read the Docs](https://avio.readthedocs.io/en/latest/)

 **avio** is a Python package for processing multimedia files and streams.
 It it built upon the foundation of FFMPEG, but it is not a thin wrapper.
 The details of using FFMPEG have been abstracted away and modularized so that the developer may focus on higher level operations